 Our Trip to London was not intended to be a large part of our vacation, but rather as a stop in getting to Europe from the US.
 We had found that flying into London was the cheapest way to get to anywhere in Europe, as flights from here are under $100.
-Once we arrived we had two nights in London to spend.
+Once we arrived we only had a couple nights.
+Here is how to spend two nights in London!

-After many hours of preparation and planning, we put together the best two nights in London travel guide we could come up with, to hit all the major attractions.
-We did make some major mistakes along the way, which you can read about here.
-If you have only a short time to spend in London, here is a tested and true guide to help you get the most out of your short visit!
+After many hours of preparation and planning, we put together the ultimate guide of how to spend two nights in London, to hit all the major attractions.
+We did make some major common mistakes in London along the way, If you have only a short time to spend in London, here is a tested and true guide to help you get the most out of your short visit!
 Use our link to get the best flight deals to London!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.